 Here again is how she looked as of a few days ago.
 She has more hair (leftover glass tile from a bathroom project).
 A line of small seashells creates a necklace and defines the shape of her face.
 You can see her two arms, one trailing behind and the other reaching out front.
 All the blue and green tiles are just random; they will be put on the wall one at a time once her body is up.
+(Please note that she is still on the table in that photo, horizontal.)

 I ended up moving her eye back a little, and better defining her nose and chin.
 You’ll have to wait a few days to see how that looks, because here is how she looks as I write this in the late afternoon: